microsoft/datashaper/javascript/core/docs/core.api.md

 //
 // @public (undocumented)
 export const unhot: (id: string) => StepNode<TableContainer<unknown>, UnhotArgs>;

-// Warning: (ae-missing-release-tag) "UnhotArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface UnhotArgs extends InputColumnListArgs, OutputColumnArgs {
-    // (undocumented)
-    keepOriginalColumns?: boolean;
-    // (undocumented)
-    prefix?: string;
-}

 // Warning: (ae-missing-release-tag) "union" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //